 Prof Cartmell matthew.cartmell@strath.ac.uk is the MAE Personal Circumstances Adviser, who can initially meet with students where complex personal circumstances arise during the teaching year.
-Dr Bilal Ahmad is MAE Departmental Disability Coordinator, who liaises with D&W/students as required.
+Dr Bilal Ahmad is MAE Departmental Disability Coordinator, who liaises as required with D&WS or students enlisted with the University as NEP (need extra provision).

-Further details and additional contacts can be obtained from the Disability & Wellbeing Service webpages at https://www.strath.ac.uk/professionalservices/disabilityandwellbeing/.
+Further details and additional contacts can be obtained from the Disability & Wellbeing Service (D&WS) webpages.